-ASP.Net provides an abstraction layer on top of HTTP on which the web applications are built.
-It provides high-level entities like classes and components within an object-oriented paradigm.
+ASP.NET provides an abstraction layer on top of HTTP on which the web applications are built.
+It provides high-level entities such as classes and components within an object-oriented paradigm.

-The key development tool for building ASP.Net applications and front ends is Visual Studio.
-In these tutorials, we will work on Visual Studio 2008.
+The key development tool for building ASP.NET applications and front ends is Visual Studio.
+In this tutorial, we work with Visual Studio 2008.

 The new project window allows choosing an application template from the available templates.

 When you start a new web site, ASP.NET provides the starting folders and files for the site, including two files for the first web form of the site.

 The file named Default.aspx contains the HTML and asp code that defines the form, and the file named Default.aspx.cs (for C# coding) or the file named Default.aspx.vb (for VB coding) contains the code in the language you have chosen and this code is responsible for the actions performed on a form.